andres-mena/didFF/README.md

 <img src="man/figures/README-2007-2015-1.png" width="100%" />

-The plot shows the implied counterfactual density if parallel trends holds for all functional forms of the outcome, which Roth and Sant’Anna show is equivalent to “parallel trends of distributions”.
+The plot shows the implied counterfactual density for the treated group if parallel trends holds for all functional forms of the outcome, which Roth and Sant’Anna show is equivalent to “parallel trends of distributions”.
 (To preserve reasonable scaling, we use the options minbin and maxbin so that the plot shows only wages above 5 and below 30).
 The figure shows that the implied density is negative for wages between approximately $5-7/hour.

-The plot also shows a p-value for the null hypothesis that parallel trends holds for all functional forms (this is calculated using a “least-favorable” critical value for moment inequalities, as in, e.g., Section 4.1.1 of [Canay and Shaikh (2017)](https://www.econstor.eu/bitstream/10419/130095/1/846741482.pdf)).
+The plot also shows a formal p-value for the null hypothesis that parallel trends holds for all functional forms (this is calculated using a “least-favorable” critical value for moment inequalities, as in, e.g., Section 4.1.1 of [Canay and Shaikh (2017)](https://www.econstor.eu/bitstream/10419/130095/1/846741482.pdf)).
 The test shows that we are able to reject the null hypothesis that all